Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Mean-field theory

 \section{Mean-field theory}

-The HL model, following other elastoplastic approaches, considers the amorphous solid as being made up of $N$ mesoscopic blocks, on the scale of the localised rearrangements, but large enough to define an associated local shear stress $\sigma_i$.
-The {\it macroscopic stress} is given by the average over the local elements, i.e. $\Sigma=\sum_i \sigma_i /N$.
+The HL model proposes a mesoscopic elastoplastic description of the amorphous solid, in terms of $N$ mesoscopic blocks, on the scale of localised plastic events, but large enough so that a local shear stress $\sigma_i$ can be defined.
+One obtains the {\it macroscopic stress} by averaging over the local elements, i.e. $\Sigma=\sum_i \sigma_i /N$.
 Typically, each block is assumed to occupy a site $i$ on a regular lattice.
 The HL dynamics can then be defined in discrete time, by introducing a coupled set of stochastic update rules for each block~\footnote{We note that this is not how the HL model was derived originally in~\cite{hebraud_mode-coupling_1998}, where the master equation was introduced directly.}.
 Considering a time step $\Delta t \ll 1$, small enough so that there is at most one yield event per time interval, and labeling the site where this event takes place by $l$, the yielding rule is given by

 where $\pltime$ is the timescale associated with plastic rearrangements and $\sigma_c$ is the local yield threshold (considered uniform throughout this paper).
 The yielding rule models the relaxation of the local stress (which is reset to 0~\footnote{In~\cite{agoritsas_non-trivial_2017}, the effect of an incomplete stress relaxation was shown not to be qualitatively important, at least for the rheology.}) after a plastic rearrangement.